Wedding Band Tips and Advice

 Stav adds that all pro bands should have Public Liability insurance and all the equipment should have a PAT test certificate (like an electric yearly test of equipment).
 Always make sure you get a contract and don’t hesitate to dispute any clauses you think don’t apply to you!
 Also just ask as many questions as you want!
 This is a one off day for you but bands are highly experienced these days so can offer help with timings or how best to run the evening.

 Rich gave me some other questions you should ask your band:

 2) Do they provide music before, between and after free of charge from an iPod etc?

 3) Do they have a setlist that they prefer to play.
 Often, bands have a specific setlist that they know will get an audience on their feet.
 It’s great to ask for this it’s what the band know will work best but means you can then take a few numbers out and put some others from their repertoire back in.

 4) Do the band require food and drink? - it’s often a part of the contract that clients overlook.
-Often a band have travelled for 2 or 3 hours to an event and will often not get back home till the early hours of the next morning so refreshments is a must for most bands.
+Often a band have travelled for 2 or 3 hours to an event and will often not get back home till the early hours of the next morning so refreshments are a must for most bands.

 5) Contracts and deposits are a good sign that your band are professional and experienced.
 You as a client need something to fall back on if things happen unexpectedly.

 6) What does a band do that usually gets people on the dance floor? - seems an odd question but it’s something that is carefully thought about.
 My personal bands (The Stereo Jacks and The Southern Sons) often try to think about the ups and downs of the setlist and how to include the older generation, young generation etc.

 Overall, it’s worth remembering that all musicians and entertainers want to do just that - ENTERTAIN!